Prevent RackConnect from overwriting custom iptables rules on Linux cloud servers

 For a few advanced users, however, the way that RackConnect Automation replaces all existing iptables rules can be frustrating.
 They have specific needs that require the ability to create and maintain their own custom iptables rules in addition to those used to enforce their network policies.

-This article describes a method by which an advanced user can modify the default behavior of RackConnect Automation’s software firewall management on Linux cloud servers in order to allow them to create their own iptables rules.
+This article describes a method that advanced users can use to modify the default behavior of RackConnect Automation’s software firewall management on Linux® cloud servers to allow them to create their own iptables rules.

 Target audience for this article